jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 When I find an idea that resonates with me, I turn into an evangelist for it to everyone who works with me.

-Here are some of my favorites.
-There's a recency bias; I can't remember some of the formative essays from my early years as a programmer.
+Here are my favorites.
+Some of these essays are purely about technology, and some are about programming culture.
+The longer I work in this field, the more these two domains merge in my mind.

-Thanks to [Ben Kuhn](https://www.benkuhn.net/progessays/) for this idea!
+Thanks to [Ben Kuhn](https://www.benkuhn.net/progessays/) for this idea.

 ### Essays